 Laura Bassett is co-founder of the Save Journalism Project.
 She was formerly a senior culture and politics reporter at HuffPost before being laid off in 2019.
 She is currently a political columnist for GQ Magazine and a freelancer for The Washington Post, Rolling Stone, Marie Claire, The Daily Beast and other publications.
 Along with John Stanton, she began the Save Journalism project after losing her job, when she became interested in why so many great news publishers were beginning to go under and having to lay off staff.

 Nick Charles is a spokesperson for the Save Journalism Project.
 He has written, reported and edited for various media at the local and national level ranging from The Plain Dealer in Cleveland, OH, to AOL Black Voices.
-He’s currently a freelance reporter/writer for NBC.com.
-Charles has extensive expertise in communications across multiple industries and uses his skill set to draw attention to the fight to preserve the Fourth Estate from tech giants monopoly of advertising revenue.
+He’s currently Managing Director of Word In Black (WIB), a collaborative of 10 Black-owned media.
+He’s co-author of the forthcoming book, Say Their Names: How Black Lives Came to Matter in America (Grand Central).
+Charles has extensive expertise in communications across multiple industries and uses his skill set to draw attention to the fight to preserve the Fourth Estate from tech giants and challenge their monopoly of advertising revenue.